 In 2006, The Octagon was renovated into an upscale, green residential community with the addition of two wings connected to the original octagonal building, boasting brand new homes ranging from studio to 3 bedroom penthouses.
 In 2019, all of the interior spaces in the octagonal building were renovated as well, to provide residents modern, state-of-the-art and luxurious amenities.

-The famed rotunda now houses a grand entrance lobby, newly renovated first class amenities and fully refurbished units into what is now one of Manhattan's most elegant and distinctive buildings.
+The famed rotunda now houses a grand entrance lobby, newly renovated first class amenities and fully refurbished apartment homes into what is now one of Manhattan's most elegant and distinctive buildings.